 Henry Cowell was born much earlier than the previous two composers, but he was considered an avant-garde composer.
 Often called an ultra-modernist, he infused his early music with what we now call “world music”.
 His upbringing on the West Coast exposed him to a great deal of Irish airs and dances and music from China, Japan, Tahiti, and India.
 He also worked with and encouraged composers like Carlos Chávez who incorporated themes from Mexico’s indigenous people.

 Unfortunately, he was arrested and incarcerated on a “morals” charge and that affected his later works which were markedly more conservative.
 His Hymn and Fuguing Tunes are among these later less-radical works, but they do retain some of the progressive bent of his earlier years.
 In between the lively melody of his Hymn and Fuguing Tune #10, you’ll hear some interesting and atonal chords.

 His Sailor’s Hornpipe saxophone quartet is also worth a listen.

 Unlike the previous composers who are all American, Marjan Mozetich is a Canadian composer.
 He has written music for theater, film, and dance as well as symphonic works, chamber music, and solo pieces.
 His music has evolved over the years but typically blend the traditional, popular, and modern infusing lyricism and romantic harmonies to evoke spiritual and meditative feelings.
 This is particularly noticeable in his 1995 work The Passion of Angels written for two harps and orchestra.

-Come hear soloists Janet Harriman and Don Hilsberg and the Parker Symphony Orchestra perform this work on February 15 at the PACE Center.
-Tickets on sale now.
+Soloists Janet Harriman and Don Hilsberg and the Parker Symphony Orchestra performed this work on February 15, 2019 at the PACE Center.

 Jennifer Higdon – blue cathedral